nyteshade/ne-basic-extensions/README.md

 *   `value` **any** checks to see if the `value` is a string

 Returns **[boolean](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Boolean)** `true` if it is a `String`, `false` otherwise

+#### parenthesisPair

+A getter property that returns a pair of parentheses as an array.
+This property can be used when operations require a clear distinction between the opening and closing parentheses, such as parsing or matching balanced expressions in strings.

+Returns **\[[string](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/String), [string](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/String)]** An array containing a pair of strings: the opening parenthesis '(' as the first element, and the closing parenthesis ')' as the second element.

+#### squareBracketsPair

+A getter property that returns a pair of square brackets as an array.
+This property is particularly useful for operations that require a clear distinction between the opening and closing square brackets, such as parsing arrays in strings or matching balanced expressions within square brackets.

+Returns **\[[string](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/String), [string](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/String)]** An array containing a pair of strings: the opening square bracket '\[' as the first element, and the closing square bracket ']' as the second element.

+#### curlyBracketsPair

+A getter property that returns a pair of curly brackets as an array.
+This property is particularly useful for operations that require a clear distinction between the opening and closing curly brackets, such as parsing objects in strings or matching balanced expressions within curly brackets.
+The returned array consists of the opening curly bracket '{' as the first element, and the closing curly bracket '}' as the second element.

+Returns **\[[string](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/String), [string](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/String)]** An array containing a pair of strings: the opening curly bracket '{' as the first element, and the closing curly bracket '}' as the second element.

+### StringPrototypeExtensions

+`StringPrototypeExtensions` provides a set of utility methods that are added to the `String` prototype.
+This allows all string instances to access new functionality directly, enhancing their capabilities beyond the standard `String` class methods.
+These extensions are applied using the `Patch` class from '@nejs/extension', ensuring that they do not interfere with the global namespace or existing properties.

+The extensions include methods for extracting substrings based on specific tokens, checking the presence of certain patterns, and more, making string manipulation tasks more convenient and expressive.

+#### extractSubstring

+Extracts a substring from the current string, starting at a given offset and bounded by specified opening and closing tokens.
+This method is particularly useful for parsing nested structures or quoted strings, where the level of nesting or the presence of escape characters must be considered.

+##### Parameters

+*   `offset` **[number](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Number)** The position in the string from which to start the search for the substring. (optional, default `0`)
+*   `tokens` **\[[string](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/String), [string](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/String)]** An array containing two strings: the opening and closing tokens that define the boundaries of the substring to be extracted. (optional, default `parenthesisPair`)

+Returns **[Object](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Object)** An object with two properties: `extracted`, the extracted substring, and `newOffset`, the position in the original string immediately after the end of the extracted substring.
+If no substring is found, `extracted` is `null` and `newOffset` is the same as the input offset.

 ### SymbolExtensions